2025 Educational Seminars

 Following in that tradition, the National Arts and Crafts Conference was founded in 1988 as a three-day educational event for Arts and Crafts collectors.
 It was built on a foundation of seminars presented by researchers, authors, craftsmen, and scholars.

-In no particular order, the speakers scheduled to appear at the 2025 conference are:
+The speakers scheduled to appear at the 2025 conference are:

 Are You Being Served?
 The Bounty of the Arts and Crafts Dining Room